cAscendant

 - d

-If Jupiter is in conjunction with Exaltation and angular, or itself rules an angle under the current proxy, the chart receives a renown note.
+If Jupiter is in conjunction with Exaltation and angular, or itself rules an angle in this reading, the chart receives a renown indication.

 Valens malefic luminary pressure